What could you learn, build upon or do better in the New Year? asks Claire Lister

 However, proving your competency in these areas, and that you have the very latest accredited recognition of your skills, counts for a lot in the eyes of an employer.
 They are more likely to hand you over a key project when you have this under your belt.

 We’ve also been working with renowned PA Trainer Adam Fiddler to deliver PA Masterclasses aimed at the more experienced senior secretary and PA.
 Sharing his knowledge and experience gained whilst working as EA to Board Level Directors, Adam addresses the skills and expectations of a PA and looks at routines, decision-making and how Executive Secretaries can work more effectively with senior managers.

 Some insights from these courses highlight that there is an opportunity for you to excel by taking charge of day to communication administration.
 You know the kind of thing that often no one really takes ownership of, such as taking the lead on meeting administration.
 Why not learn smarter ways to create agendas, meeting papers and minutes?
 You could add huge value to everyone by finding more efficient working practices that could be rolled out in the business as a whole.

 There really are many ways to add value to your employer, and I’d recommend focusing in on one of those areas and considering how your existing skills could be further progressed to help you be that person who gets the big pat on the back this year.
 Hopefully alongside this will come elevation in your position, more challenging work and higher job satisfaction.

-So even if you’re not looking for a life-changing career overhaul in 2016, maybe just take a minute to consider what you might like to learn, build upon, do better.
+So even if you’re not looking for a life-changing career overhaul, maybe just take a minute to consider what you might like to learn, build upon, do better.
 This way you will be prepared to take control of your job, and climb the career ladder with confidence… and then when everyone asks you at the end of the year if you achieved your New Year’s resolutions you can confidently nod, smile wryly and know you did it the smart way.